janklab/MlxShake/doc-project/Developer Notes.md

 * Don't leave intermediate `.tex` and `.sty` file droppings (configurable, droppings off by default but enableable with an option).
 * Nicer alt text/link text for inline images?
 * Handle table arrays with multicolumn variables (which need column-spanning headers).
-* Maybe add a "credits" note to generated files.
-This should be disableable.
-Should probably only be in the comments/internal markup, not reader-visible.

 ## See Also